Save big (up to $1,875) on small business tools with our free membership, business.com+

 Etsy is another popular e-commerce marketplace, but it’s a more product-oriented site, specifically for handmade and vintage items and craft supplies.
 With Etsy, you enter some basic information about yourself or your business, add some items and then start selling.

-• Etsy adds a 6.5 percent transaction fee to every sale.
+• Etsy also adds a transaction fee of 6.5 percent of the total sale.

-• Square’s payment processing fee of 30 cents plus 2.9 percent of the final price.
+• Square’s payment processing fee is 30 cents plus 2.9 percent of the final price.

 • If you opt for Etsy Plus, you’ll pay a $10 monthly subscription fee and gain more customization options, a custom domain, 15 listing credits and $5 in Etsy Ads credits.